divyachhabra01/TrainingCenterApplication/Readme.md

-#Training Center Application
+# Training Center Application
 ## Description
-Training Center Application contains information related to Goverment funded Training Centers.
+Training Center Application contains information related to Goverment funded Training Centers(hypothethically)

 NOTE: You don't need to create DB tables ,it will create itself once you build the Project.